Bertrand/handlebars-objc/doc/WritingHelpers.md

 # Writing Helpers #

 The most important feature of handlebars is the ability for the hosting application to provide application-specific formatting features to templates.
-This ability is enabled by the use of helpers.
+This ability is provided by the use of helpers.

 There are two kinds of helpers.
 Handlebars.js documentation calls them "helpers" and "block helpers":
- - Simple Helpers are used to transform values.
+ - Helpers are used to transform values.
 Those values are passed by template writers as parameters.
-In the example above, model.date is the only parameter passed to short_date helpers.
  - Block Helpers generally provide iterative or conditional constructs.
 Like normal helpers, they are passed parameters, but they also enclose block statements.

-For example, suppose the hosting application need to display dates in a localed-dependent short format.
+For example, suppose the hosting application needs to display dates in a locale-dependent short format.
 The application could define a helper named "short_date_format" that takes an iso8601 date value and tranforms it into a short date format in users locale.

  Templates may then use it this way: